trummerschlunk/master_me/README.md

 # Building

-Build requirements: gcc or clang as compiler, faust, faustpp and gnu make
+Build requirements: gcc or clang as compiler, python and gnu make

 On Linux the following extra development libraries are needed:
  - OpenGL